Updated: Jul 7, 2022

 Getting the body moving and working towards a goal can be hugely effective at elevating your mood while reducing symptoms of anxiety and depression.
 The goals themselves can be relatively minor, such as a daily walk or a brief yoga session in the morning.

 The important thing to remember when exercising is to focus on the benefits of the work and how that makes you feel.
 Starving to complete too much is an easy mistake and potentially counterintuitive.
 Instead, concentrate on a small goal focusing on how you feel before and after your exercise session.
+You can also use a corporate wellbeing & sports platform such as United Heroes.
+It motivates you to move daily and adopts healthy habits.

 To help put your exercise routine into action, why not try some techniques from one of our earlier blog entries here.